 Antibody determinations on cerebrospinal fluid may be of value in diagnosing viral encephalitis and other central nervous system diseases.
 Cerebrospinal fluids for serologies should always be accompanied by a serum collected the same day.

 Equine specimens for Arboviral testing should be submitted through the Rollins Animal Diagnostic Laboratory.

-Properly identified vials of patient sera along with the completed submission forms should be sent in the blue colored specimen mailers labeled SPECIAL SEROLOGY.
+For Arboviral panel testing, send the properly identified vials of patient sera and the completed DHHS form #3445 in the blue-colored specimen mailers labeled SPECIAL SEROLOGY.
 For detailed shipping instructions using the double mailers, see Packing Instructions Using Outer Baggie (PDF, 4.6 MB).
 Ship at ambient temperature by the State Courier or U.S. Mail.
 Specimens should be shipped immediately and should arrive in the laboratory within 48 hours of collection.
 Specimens may be shipped refrigerated or at ambient temperature.
 If transport to the laboratory is to be delayed, specimens can be refrigerated up to seven days or frozen.

 Serum transport tubes and blue colored specimen mailers are available through the NCSLPH online supply ordering system at this website.
-DHHS Serology Form #3445 (PDF, 385 KB) may be downloaded and printed from this website.
+Special Serology Form #3445 (PDF, 113 KB) may be downloaded and printed from this website.